dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 *File resources* are objects used to represent and store binary content.
-The *FileResource* object itself contains the file meta-data (name, Content-Type, size, etc) as well as a key allowing retrieval of the contents from a database-external file store.
+The *FileResource* object itself contains the file meta-data (name, Content-Type, size, etc.) as well as a key allowing retrieval of the contents from a database-external file store.
 The *FileResource* object is stored in the database like any other but the content (file) is stored elsewhere and is retrievable using the contained reference